How to Sell Jewelry and Gemstones on LinkedIn

 Make your profile reflect your business

-That being said, it is very straightforward and simple to optimise your LinkedIn profile so that you appear reliable and trustworthy.
+That being said, it is very straightforward and simple to optimize your LinkedIn profile so that you appear reliable and trustworthy.

 1. Use a high-quality headshot free from any distractions.
 People want to know who they’ll be dealing with

 2. Use a headline tailored to your audience.
 Your headline is the first thing anyone sees after your name on your profile.
 Surprisingly, many users fail to utilize this useful section.
 Create a greater impact on anyone who visits your profile by including in your headline 1-2 sentences that best summarises your goal/vision.
 If you’re selling I’ve screenshotted my headline from my LinkedIn profile as an example.

 3. Boost your reputation by adding the relevant skillsets and getting endorsed.
 If you’ve connected with any of your customers on Linkedin, send them a quick request to endorse you for your skills, and endorse them back.
 You can highlight up to 3 of your skills on your profile.
 For example, if you are a jewelry designer, we recommend that you highlight the skills “jewelry design”, “CAD”, “jewelry” and aim to get these endorsed.

 4. Get recommendations from co-workers and customers you have strong relationships with.
 Return the favor and write one back.
 It will add plenty of credibility to your achievements.
 This is especially important if you are selling loose gemstones or a jewelry manufacturer.
 It will reduce the number of questions asked and speed up your sales process.